 As per section 5(3)(c) of the Newfoundland and Labrador Chicken Marketing Scheme, the Chicken Farmers of Newfoundland and Labrador establish the remuneration of the members.
 Accordingly, members will be paid remuneration for attendance at meetings, and reimbursed for other expenses incurred based on the established remuneration rates of the Chicken Farmers of Newfoundland and Labrador.

-There is currently one vacancy on the Chicken Farmers of Newfoundland and Labrador.
+There are currently five vacancies on the Chicken Farmers of Newfoundland and Labrador.
 Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified and who can bring unique perspectives to the table.
 Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.